-- The USSD TIP Report 2022 stated 'Traffickers use false promises such as 3.5.5 marriage or employment offers to exploit victims in sex trafficking...
-Traffickers adapt operations to the impacts of the [COVID 19] pandemic and shift recruitment and advertisement tactics to online means, particularly social media...'64 - 3.5.6 Sources consulted during the Home Office FFM 2022, including officials from UNICEF Albania, NISMA ARSIS, Caritas, Vatra, and Kristina Voko of BIRN Albania (Balkan Investigative Reporting Network), stated that VOT or PVOT had close links to their traffickers, some of whom were family members65.
-Other traffickers developed a 'false' romantic relationship with a woman or girl, promising them a better life, but then sexually exploited them66. - 3.5.7 The General Directorate of State Police informed the Home Office FFM 2022 team, in regard to trafficking of women and girls, that:
+- 7.5.5 The USSD TIP Report 2022 stated 'Traffickers use false promises such as marriage or employment offers to exploit victims in sex trafficking...
+Traffickers adapt operations to the impacts of the [COVID 19] pandemic and shift recruitment and advertisement tactics to online means, particularly social media...'64 - 7.5.6 Sources consulted during the Home Office FFM 2022, including officials from UNICEF Albania, NISMA ARSIS, Caritas, Vatra, and Kristina Voko of BIRN Albania (Balkan Investigative Reporting Network), stated that VOT or PVOT had close links to their traffickers, some of whom were family members.